Blok Planting Garden Design: A Naturalistic Nursery Dream

 Nov 10, 2020

-Here at Simple Leaf, Alicia and I have been treating this very unusual year as a time to reach out online and meet other like-minded horticulturalists.
-A while back I came across some spectacular pictures on instagram @blok_planting_garden_design (do yourself a favour and follow them) has everything that we love including a diversity of plant material that sings with an abundance of texture, colour and structure.
+A while back I came across some spectacular pictures on instagram @blok_planting_garden_design .
+They have everything that we love including a diversity of plant material that sings with an abundance of texture, colour and structure.
 Not to mention an obvious connection to wildlife and the Naturalistic perennial planting style that also speaks to us.
+Eva and Robin have been kind enough to share some of their story with us in a guest blog.
+So, please enjoy...

 Hi everyone, it's really special to connect with you all through our shared passion for plants and design.